Iron-Deficiency Anemia in Children

 What is iron-deficiency anemia in children?

 Anemia is a common health problem in children.
 The most common cause of anemia is not getting enough iron.
-A child who is anemic does not have enough red blood cells or enough hemoglobin.
+A child who's anemic doesn't have enough red blood cells or enough hemoglobin.
 Hemoglobin is a protein that lets red blood cells carry oxygen to other cells in the body.
 Iron is needed to form hemoglobin.

 What causes iron-deficiency anemia in a child?